DukeEngage-New Orleans Overview

 Students will be given a stipend to cover the costs of purchasing groceries to cook their own meals.
 Grocery trips will occur on a regular basis and suites are equipped with full kitchens.
 Program staff will provide a weekly group meal.
 In general, there will be a broad selection and availability of food options.

-Communication: We assume all students will have a personal cell phone for program-related and emergency communication.
 Wireless internet access is available in all academic buildings and residence halls on campus.
 Program leaders utilize cell phones, email, and text messaging to coordinate the weekly schedule with students.

-Opportunities for Reflection: Students participate in weekly group reflection sessions with the program director and site coordinator on issues such as poverty, social stratification, disaster resiliency, and economic revitalization.
+Reflection and Enrichment: Students participate in weekly group reflection sessions with the program director and site coordinator on issues such as poverty, social stratification, disaster resiliency, and economic revitalization.
 They will consider the ethics and morals of service, community development and quality of life, neighborhood revitalization, and responding to natural disasters.
 Students are also required to engage frequently with the program blog.

 - Brinkley, Douglas.
 The Great Deluge.
 William Morrow.
 2006.